 A new Ancient Egypt gallery will explore the complexity and diversity of this fascinating culture.
 The East Asia gallery will highlight major themes in the region’s arts, culture and history, enabling visitors to encounter and be inspired by the richness, depth, and diversity of the culture of China, Japan and Korea.
 These two galleries are scheduled to be completed in 2018.

-To make way for the redesign and transformation of the existing spaces, the following galleries are now closed and their objects decanted into storage: Looking East, European Styles, Shaping our World, Ancient Egypt, Communicate and Art and Industry.
-The Connect gallery will close on 29 September 2014.
+To make way for the redesign and transformation of the existing spaces, the following galleries are now closed and their objects decanted into storage: Looking East, European Styles, Shaping our World, Ancient Egypt, Connect, Communicate and Art and Industry.

 The Research Library will remain open as usual during the project, but visitors wishing to use the service should make an appointment beforehand.
 Email email@example.com or call 0131 247 4137 to make an appointment.